myclabs/Work/README.md

 The `run($task)` method runs a task in background.

 If you want to wait for the result of that task, you have to use a WorkDispatcher that implements the `\MyCLabs\Work\Dispatcher\SynchronousWorkDispatcher` interface.
-For exampel, the RabbitMQ adapter implements this interface.
+For example, the RabbitMQ adapter implements this interface.

 That interface offers the `runAndWait` method: